 Here is a picture of a clogged injector.
 An engine with one or more clogged injector will never develop full power, and will have high emissions and running problems.

-If you find one or more bad injectors there is little choice but to buy new ones.
+If you find one or more bad injectors there is little choice but to buy new injectors.
+We have original style and upgraded injectors for Bosch L-Jetronic vehicles in addition to our ultrasonic cleaning and flow-checking service.
 Let's get one thing clear, THERE IS NO SUCH THING AS A REBUILT L-JETRONIC INJECTOR!
 Now I know a lot of people claim they are selling rebuilt injectors, and I don't know what they are doing.
 However I do know that only a few things can be done to them.
 They can be cleaned, the tiny filter can be replaced, a new pintle cap (tip) installed and the various external seals and spacers can be replaced.

-We offer fuel injector flow checking, and overhauls on the latest type of machine for Alfa owners.
+We offer fuel injector flow checking, and overhauls on the latest type of machine.
 I have started a small fuel injector servicing shop.
 I have the latest flow checking and injector cleaning equipment.
 Details are at www.okinjectors.com .
 The website is not fully developed but you can call us anytime, the operation is up and running.
+You may also purchase fuel injector service from this website by clicking here.

 We can flow test, and/or overhaul your injectors.
 The overhaul includes ultrasonic cleaning, new inlet filter, pintle cap, and all seals for a very good price.
 I very thoroughly check the injectors at all the RPM levels and pulse widths your injectors will experience on the car.
 Most shops only check them at idle.
 I also warranty the injectors I service for 12 months.
 I have found that when injectors are serviced by other shops they often start to leak about 6 months after the service.
 This is because the internal seals are delicate and can be easily damaged by the fluids many shops use to clean and flow check.
 The correct fluids to test and clean these early injectors are $20 a quart so many shops don't bother to use them.
 I do, that's why I can warranty the injectors I service against external leakage, or any other problems.